devizer/Universe.SqlServer.SystemViews/Universe.SqlServer.AdministrativeViews.CLI/NuGetPackage/README.md

 ## Options

 ⇢ ```-o "Reports\{InstanceName}"```
-Write report to a file named as sql server or local db instance in the relative folder Report. {InstanceName} placeholder is useful if multiple SQL Servers are passed.
+Write a report to a file named as sql server or local db instance in the relative folder Report. {InstanceName} placeholder is useful if multiple SQL Servers are passed.
 Full path is also allowed.
 Missing folders will be created.

 ⇢ ```--append-version```
-Append instance version to the above file(s) name.
+Append the instance version to the above file(s) name.

 ⇢ ```--all-local-servers```
 Include all local sql servers and all Local DB instances.
 Sql Server Browser service is not required.
 All instances are discovered by registry and SQL Local DB management API.